 - Extensive business regulation and

-- Strict enforcement culture
+- Strict “play-by-the-rules” culture

 - Slow to process paperwork

-Germany is a hot market, but Germans run companies with strictness, and the country takes a “play by the rules” approach for which their entire culture is famous.
-Prior to hiring in-country, companies normally need to set up a company in-country, which requires 25,000 euros be deposited in a local bank account for capitalization before a first hire can be made.
+Germany is Europe’s largest market, with companies strictly adhering to a “play-by-the-rules” approach.
+Prior to hiring in Germany, companies normally need to set up a company in-country, which requires 25,000 euros be deposited in a local bank account for capitalization before a first hire can be made.
 There are several financial filings to make and to manage.
 It’s rare to see the paperwork completed and accepted in less than 3 to 4 weeks.

 - Unexpected taxes at all levels

 Establishing and operating a business in Argentina from afar is rewarding, but also challenging and complex.
 There are few English-speaking HR consultants to help you navigate a complex tax system, where taxes are collected at the national, provincial, and municipal levels — and the labor regulations and benefits laws heavily favor employees over an employer.

 This may take companies by surprise.
 For example, social security costs average approximately 64 percent on top of payroll.
 If you offer to pay someone the equivalent of 100,000 U.S. dollars per year, by the time you’ve paid all statutory benefits, your total cost of employment could be $164,000.
 This is before you consider a suite of supplementary benefits common in Argentina.

 Inflation is another major complication.
 The Argentina peso fluctuates so often that many employees — understandably — want to be paid in U.S. dollars.